MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

             },

             execution_controls: {
                 run_flow_from_trigger: "Button to execute the entire `props.currentFlowFqn` using provided/generated trigger input.
-Calls `props.actions.simulateFlowExecution(props.currentFlowFqn, null, triggerInputData)`.",
+Calls `props.actions.simulateFlowExecution(props.currentFlowFqn, null, triggerInputData)`.
+CRITICAL: Execution results must update the visualizer nodes with execution status and data.
+Nodes should show SUCCESS/FAILURE/RUNNING states, NOT reset to 'not executed'.",
                 run_flow_up_to_step: "Button to simulate execution up to the `props.selectedElement` (if it's a step).
-Calls `props.actions.simulateFlowExecution(props.currentFlowFqn, props.selectedElement.id, triggerInputData)`.",
+Calls `props.actions.simulateFlowExecution(props.currentFlowFqn, props.selectedElement.id, triggerInputData)`.
+CRITICAL: Execution results must update the visualizer nodes with execution status and data.
+Nodes should show SUCCESS/FAILURE/RUNNING states, NOT reset to 'not executed'.",
                 run_selected_step: "Button to execute only the `props.selectedElement` (if it's a step) with provided `inputData` and its `dslConfig`.
-Calls `props.actions.runDebugStep(props.currentFlowFqn, props.selectedElement.id, stepInputData, stepDslConfig)`."
+Calls `props.actions.runDebugStep(props.currentFlowFqn, props.selectedElement.id, stepInputData, stepDslConfig)`.
+CRITICAL: Execution results must update the visualizer nodes with execution status and data.
+Nodes should show SUCCESS/FAILURE/RUNNING states, NOT reset to 'not executed'.",
+                execution_state_management: "All execution actions must propagate results back to the main visualizer to update node execution states.
+Nodes should start with no execution status in design mode and only show execution status after debug/test execution.
+Execution status should be SUCCESS, FAILURE, RUNNING, SKIPPED, or PENDING - never 'not executed'."
             },

             results_display: {